fabioplaka/RickMortyReactNative/README.md

 To run this project, follow these commands:

 Pull the project from git

+1. run "git checkout final-version"
-run "npm install"
+2. run "npm install"
-run "npx pod-install ios"
+3. run "npx pod-install ios"
-run on iOS "npx react-native run-ios" run on Android "npx react-native run-android"
+4. run on iOS "npx react-native run-ios"
+5. run on Android "npx react-native run-android"